matzsoft/sudoku-trial1/README.md

 1. Properly indicate the document is "dirty" when edited.
 1. Try to draw the lines in ContentView.
 1. Solve the issue of different resolution betwee NSImage and CGImage.
+1. Prevent keyDown events going to all the windows.
+1. Have a way for Audio verify to start from the selection.